Last Updated on August 23, 2021 by Grow with Bovees

 Half of the remaining nutrients are released during the second year, and so on.

-If compost has been exposed to the elements or stored for the winter, it retains some of the micronutrients even though major nutrients have been released in the form of gases.
+If compost has been exposed to the elements or stored for the winter, it retains some micronutrients even though major nutrients have been released in the form of gases.
 So, while it doesn’t substitute for fertilizer, any compost will improve the overall fertility in soil and remedy a range of mineral deficiencies.

-Compost Adjusts Soil Chemistry
+Regular Compost Applications Adjusts Soil Chemistry

 Acid-loving plants such as rhododendrons, azaleas, and hollies prefer soil to have a pH around 4.5 to 6.5.
 In contrast, rose of Sharon, butterfly bush, and sedums will accept more alkaline soil that tests closer to 7.5 to 8.0.